A Morris troupe or team is known, for reasons unsure, as a Side.

 Malcolm Hill has been a member of Northwood Morris for more than 15 years and still has difficulty remembering the steps, but he has the philosophy “Persistence may lead to success”.
 For many years he was the keeper of the Northwood Beast “Nugent” but has recently passed him to younger shoulders.
 Malcolm’s other passion is model trains.
 He has advanced first aid skills. but has never had need to use them at a Morris event.

 Brian Stewart has taken over where Brian Collins has left off as being our musician.
 He uses similar instruments so the undiscerning may not have noticed the difference.
 Brian can be relied on for a non-ending series of clever jokes and commentaries on the tram system in Chennai: he is married to ….

-Jannette Stewart who despite some obvious and other less obvious obstacles, provides essential support for the team in banging her drum and commenting on the team’s dancing styles and sometimes even dancing which really does show us up.
+Jannette Stewart who, despite some obvious and other less obvious obstacles, provides essential support for the team in banging her drum and commenting on the team’s dancing styles and sometimes even dancing herself which really does show us up.